khinsen/MMTK/Doc/mmtk.rst

 - The use of threads incurs some computational overhead.
 For very small systems, it is usually faster not to use threads.

 - Not all energy terms necessarily support threads.
-Of the force field terms that part of MMTK, only the multipole algorithms for electrostatic interactions does not support threads, but additional force fields defined outside MMTK might also be affected.
+All of the force field terms that are part of MMTK do, but additional force fields defined outside MMTK might not.
 MMTK automatically evaluates such energy terms with a single thread, such that there is no risk of getting wrong results.
 However, you might not get the performance you expect.

 - If second derivatives of the potential energy are requested, energy evaluation is handled by a single thread.
 An efficient implementation